nsacyber/Windows-Secure-Host-Baseline/README.md

 Using a [Secure Host Baseline](https://www.iad.gov/iad/library/ia-guidance/security-tips/secure-host-baseline.cfm) is one of [IAD's top 10 mitigation strategies](https://www.iad.gov/iad/library/ia-guidance/iads-top-10-information-assurance-mitigation-strategies.cfm).
 The DoD Secure Host Baseline also includes other IAD top 10 mitigation strategies such as [application whitelisting](https://www.iad.gov/iad/library/ia-guidance/security-tips/application-whitelisting.cfm), enabling [anti-exploitation features](https://www.iad.gov/iad/library/ia-guidance/security-tips/anti-exploitation-features.cfm), and using the [latest version of the operating system and applications](https://www.iad.gov/iad/library/ia-guidance/security-tips/take-advantage-of-software-improvements.cfm).

 This repository hosts Group Policy Objects, configuration files, and scripts in support of the Windows 10 DoD Secure Host Baseline framework.
-Administrators of [National Security Systems](https://www.iad.gov/iad/news/defining-a-national-security-system.cfm), such as those who part of the [Defense Industrial Base](https://www.dhs.gov/defense-industrial-base-sector), can leverage this repository in lieu of access to the [DoD SHB framework](https://disa.deps.mil/ext/cop/iase/dod-images/) which requires a Common Access Card (CAC) or Personal Identification Verification (PIV) smart card to access.
+Administrators of [National Security Systems](https://www.iad.gov/iad/news/defining-a-national-security-system.cfm), such as those who are part of the [Defense Industrial Base](https://www.dhs.gov/defense-industrial-base-sector), can leverage this repository in lieu of access to the [DoD SHB framework](https://disa.deps.mil/ext/cop/iase/dod-images/) which requires a Common Access Card (CAC) or Personal Identification Verification (PIV) smart card to access.

 ## Group Policy Objects